-Here are some of the more common ways that creditors, collectors, and CRAs violation the FCRA.
+Here are some of the more common ways that creditors, collectors, and credit bureaus violate the FCRA.

-CRAs and the creditors who supply information to them must provide and keep your credit information current.
-When your credit circumstances have changed and the information in your credit report is not updated to reflect these changes, this may be a violation of the FCRA.
-Some examples of this include:
+Credit reporting agencies and the creditors who supply information to them must provide and keep your credit information current.
+When your credit circumstances have changed, and the information in your credit report isn't updated to reflect these changes, this failure might be a violation of the FCRA.

-Your creditor must not supply information to a CRA that it knows (or should know) is inaccurate.
-That includes:
+Your creditor must not supply information to a credit reporting agency that it knows (or should know) is inaccurate.
+That kind of information includes:

 misstating the balance due